IndiaProjects2024/IndiaExchange/README.md

 India Exchange will trade equities in different categories by splitting the total number of shares of existing or new company.
 A company can split or create different categories depending upon their requirements.

-A Stock of a company of a company can be split into Category A for Infrastructure (Owned) or Infrastructure (Rental) , Category B for Supply and Category C for Company Management (Like investment for Workforce Management, Organization Management & Etc).
+A Stock of a company can be split into Category A for Infrastructure (Owned) or Infrastructure (Rental) , Category B for Supply and Category C for Company Management (Like investment for Workforce Management, Organization Management & Etc).

 Exchange will be operated 24/7 for traders to participate and trades will be settled in 5-10 minutes across the world.